Insurance For Hostels

 This insurance covers against fire, theft, flood or natural disasters, aiming the assets that can be found inside a hostel.
 These can be furniture, appliances, and many other objects.
 Even consumables can be covered: food, drinks, hygiene products and more.
 Seeing how these can be present in large stocks, this type of insurance becomes quite handy.

 There is also protection against tenant improvements for owners who rent their property.
-This covers against any modifications that are unauthorised and may affect the building.
+This covers any modifications that are unauthorised and may affect the building.

 4. Public Liability Insurance